jason-norris/cot-reporter/README.md

 ### Other Notes & Tips

-* Do not enable content for workbook until paths to master files set to avoid warnings
+* Do not enable content for workbook until paths to master files set (avoids warnings)
 * Once template is set up, save as .xlsx (and update PowerShell config file if used)
+* Native Excel add-ons may require enablement if prompted

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.